fhbilgen/HOL/README.md

 The goal of this repository is to collect various hands-on labs into one place.

-The labs should contain enough information that even novice users can accomplish every task in that lab and have a working environment at the end.
+The labs should contain enough information so that even novice users can accomplish every task in that lab and have a working environment at the end.